At a glance

 Who should and shouldn't receive the vaccine

-- Getting a COVID-19 vaccine after you recover from COVID-19 infection provides added protection against the virus that causes COVID-19.
+Staying up to date with COVID-19 vaccines after you recover from COVID-19 infection provides added protection against the virus that causes COVID-19.

 Talk to your doctor if you have questions about getting a COVID-19 vaccine.